codingspeedup/execdoc-core/README.md

 is used.
 The conceptual hierarchy can be easily extended according to the necessities of the project.

-Here is an overview picture on the supported workflows:
+Here is an overview of the supported workflows:

 <img src="https://raw.githubusercontent.com/codingspeedup/execdoc-core/main/src/test/resources/readme/workflows.png" width="450" height="200">